Nasi Goreng Kampung – Indonesian Fried Rice

 Storage and Reheating

-Fried rice is always best consumed after it is cooked.
+Fried rice is always best consumed right after it is cooked.
 When it has cooled down, the sensation will be different, even though it is still delicious.

 If you have to keep the leftover, store it in an airtight container in the fridge.
 Reheat by stirring it in the work for five minutes.